Made in America Since 1972.

 PM100 – Pressing the button on the unit seven (7) times will display the firmware version.

-PM400 – During power up the display will show the firmware version
+PM400 – During power-up, the display will show the firmware version

 PM150-CO2